Flag

 Transparency International Corruption Index 53

-Georgia has established a legal framework to combat corruption, including criminalizing bribery and requiring public officials to disclose their financial assets.
-Despite some progress, such as the creation of the Anti-Corruption Bureau and improvements in asset declaration, challenges remain, particularly in addressing high-level corruption and ensuring the independence of law enforcement agencies.
-While Georgia has made strides in reducing visible low-level corruption, issues persist in the judiciary and public procurement, and the country is not a signatory to the OECD anti-corruption convention.
+Georgia has established a legal framework to combat corruption, including criminalizing bribery and requiring financial disclosures from public officials.
+Despite some progress, such as the creation of the Anti-Corruption Bureau and improvements in asset declaration regulations, challenges remain in addressing high-level corruption and ensuring the independence of law enforcement agencies.
+While corruption presents a low business risk overall, issues persist in the judiciary and public procurement, necessitating further reforms to enhance enforcement and transparency.

 Economy